 Applies from Tue 7 Oct 2014, 1.53pm.
-Last reviewed: Tue 22 Nov 2016, 2.14pm.
+Last reviewed: Thu 28 Apr 2022, 3.34pm.

-If you are planning to visit the park during this time, please stay on formed tracks and trails and observe all barriers, warning signs and safety messages.
+If you're planning to visit the park during this time, please stay on formed tracks and trails and observe all barriers, warning signs and safety messages.
 Areas subject to possible cliff fall or subsidence in both areas of the park are clearly marked.

 For more information, call the NPWS Lower Hunter area office on 02 4946 4100.
 NSW National Parks safety page.